-The strategy games and mental puzzles Lloyd Shapley always loved are still stacked neatly on a small side table.
-Here in Tucson, Arizona, Shapley lived his last years being cared for by his son, Peter, and his wife.
-These mental puzzles are an important memory, Peter tells us.
-Not only of Shapley himself, but also of Peter’s childhood with his father.
-“When the Rubik’s cube came out,” Peter remembers, “he would just stare at it for a long time and make a few moves, stare at it again for a long time and make a few more moves, and then make a few more and be done and say ‘I solved it in 20 moves’.”
-He smiles.
-“And I was thinking: It takes me 200 moves, but I can do it a lot faster.
-But, as a mathematician, he would look for the optimal solution, which isn’t always the fastest one.
+The strategy games and brainteasers Shapley loved are still stacked neatly on a small side table.
+Tucson, Arizona is where Shapley lived his final years while being cared for by his son Peter and his wife.
+These puzzles are an important memory, Peter tells us, not only of Shapley himself but also of Peter’s childhood with his father.
+“When the Rubik’s cube came out, he would just stare at it for a long time and make a few moves, stare at it again and make a few more moves and then be done and say ‘I solved it in 20 moves,’” Peter remembers.
+“And I was thinking it takes me 200 moves but I can do it a lot faster.
+As a mathematician, he would look for the optimal solution, which isn’t always the fastest one.
 He was good at that.”

 Can Game Theory help survive life in the army?

-Peter tells us honestly that he has only a vague idea of Shapley’s contributions to Game Theory.
-Maybe this is because Shapley, as he himself knew, was not a very good teacher, of undergraduates at least.
-Peter recalls that: “He spoke at a level beyond that of high school students or even most college undergraduates.”
-What he does know about his father’s theories is that the so-called ‘marriage problem’ has nothing to do with marriage.
+Peter tells us honestly that he has only a vague idea of his father’s contributions to game theory.
+Maybe this is because Shapley, as he himself knew, was not a very good teacher.
+“He spoke at a level beyond that of high school students or even most college undergraduates,” recalls Peter.
+What he does know about his father’s theories is that the stable marriage problem has nothing to do with marriage.
 It’s just a metaphor for paring up people or groups.

-But if Lloyd Shapley wasn’t able to explain his own theories to a non-economist, who can?
+But if Shapley wasn’t able to explain his own theories to a non-economist, who can?

 Get new questions as they launch